damela/CS209A_AD_Project/Models_combined.md

 ### Improving Baseline Model: Adding Sample Weight

-In order to improve the performance of the baseline model, we have to account first for the high correlation between the response variable (overall CDRSB-slope) and our engineered predictor (current CDRSB-slope estimate thus far) when the patient is approaching his final visit.
+In order to improve the performance of the baseline model, we have to account first for the high correlation between the response variable (overall CDRSB-slope) and our engineered predictor (current CDRSB-slope estimate thus far) when a patient is approaching his/her final visit.
 In fact, at the final visit, the engineered predictor will be exactly equal to the response variable.
 This will lead to massive over-fitting on the training set, over emphasizing the importance of the engineered predictor.

 As discussed in the Introduction, one way to deal with this longitudinal correlation is to weight observations based on the duration for which each patient remained in the study.
-Therefore, we introduce sample weight to the random forest model.
+Therefore, we introduce sample weights to the random forest model.
 The array of sample weights are modeled as follows:

 $$ w_i = \left(1 - \frac{t_i}{f_i}\right)^p,$$

 where $w_i$ corresponds to the $i^{th}$ weight to apply to the train response variable, $t_i$ is the current time of the patient's visit, $f_i$ is the final time of the patient's history, and $p$ is a power.
 The sample weight varies from $0$ when $t_i = f_i$ to $1$ when $t_i = 0$.
-Therefore, the sample weight is decreased as time progresses, helping to counter act the increase correlation between the response variable and our engineered longitudinal feature.
+Therefore, the sample weight is decreased as time progresses, helping to counteract the increased correlation between the response variable and our engineered longitudinal feature.
 The exponent $p$ becomes an hyper-parameter that we will explore in a later section.

-As discussed in the previous section, another problem we have to deal with is the discrepancy between when patients dropped out of the study.
+As discussed in the previous section, another problem we have to deal with is the discrepancy between when different patients dropped out of the study.
 This is highlighted in the histogram above where we also overlay an estimated kernel density function.

 To deal with this issue, we apply sample weight based on the kernel density estimate.
 To do this, we update our sample weight function to